Ryan Weiss: Hanwha Eagles

 The Eagles finished the regular season in second place, narrowly trailing only the LG Twins.
 Behind career-high offensive performances by third baseman Roh Si-hwan and left fielder Moon Hyun-bin, their strong rotation secured the team's first postseason berth since 2018.
 On October 24, the Ponce-Weiss duo defeated the Samsung Lions in the deciding fifth game of the playoff round to earn the first trip to the Korean Series for the Eagles since 2006.
 Appearing from the bullpen, Weiss was credited with the save as he completed the final 12 outs of the game after Ponce's quality start, sending the Eagles onward to Seoul.

-In the 2025 Korean Series, the Eagles were defeated 4-1 by the LG Twins.
-Weiss started game 4 in Daejeon on October 30, facing a 2-1 deficit in the series.
-In a spirited outing where he threw 117 pitches across 7 2/3 innings, he struck out seven and allowed only four hits, leaving the game in the top of the eighth inning with a 3-0 lead and LG Twins infielder Shin Min-jae on second base.
+In the 2025 Korean Series, the Eagles were defeated 4–1 by the LG Twins.
+Weiss started game 4 in Daejeon on October 30, facing a 1–2 deficit in the series.
+In a spirited outing where he threw 117 pitches across 7 2/3 innings, he struck out seven and allowed only four hits, leaving the game in the top of the eighth inning with a 3–0 lead and Twins infielder Shin Min-jae on second base.
 Shin scored on a hit off of reliever Kim Seo-hyeon, plating the only run charged to Weiss in the Korean Series.
 The Twins went on to win game 4 in the ninth inning, erasing Weiss as the winning pitcher of record, and won the series in the conclusive fifth game.

+Houston Astros

+On December 9, 2025, Weiss signed a one-year, $2.6 million contract with the Houston Astros.

+Weiss competed for the starting pitcher role in the Astros' 2026 spring camp.
+He made his breakout spring performance in an exhibition game against the championship-winning Venezuelan World Baseball Classic team on March 3, where he struck out Ronald Acuña Jr., Jackson Chourio, and Eugenio Suárez, coincidentally appearing in the same inning as Venezuelan pitcher Ricardo Sánchez who Weiss once replaced on the KBO's Hanwha Eagles.
+Weiss made his first appearance as a starting pitcher in major league spring training on March 14 and was named the winner against the New York Mets and starter Freddy Peralta.

+The Astros named Weiss to their Opening Day roster in 2026 as a relief pitcher, and he made his major league debut on March 27 against the Los Angeles Angels in Houston, Texas.
+He allowed a home run to his first batter faced in the major leagues, Zach Neto, but Weiss recorded his first major league strikeout against Jorge Soler.
+He made nine appearances (including two starts) for the Astros, registering an 0–3 record and 7.62 ERA with 30 strikeouts over 26 innings of work.
+Weiss was designated for assignment by Houston on June 12.
+He cleared waivers and was sent outright to the Triple-A Sugar Land Space Cowboys on June 17.